-Having a distinct identity is essential to online success.
-It raises your visibility and allows you to connect with your customers on a more personal emotional level.
-So discovering what your brand archetypes are, is central to positioning your company and products in a unique way.
+Discovering what your brand archetypes are, is central to positioning your company and products in a unique way.
+Having this distinct identity is essential to online success.
+It raises your visibility and allows you to connect with your customers on a more personal & emotional level.

-Archetypes are a powerful marketing and advertising tool and cover a broad range of iconic characters, everything from the Good Guy (Hero) to the Bad Guy (Rebel).
-So take time to learn about each one and how they may apply to your business brand and use these archetypes as a basis for your online marketing and even when writing product descriptions and content for your website.
+Archetypes are a powerful marketing and advertising tool and cover a broad range of iconic characters.
+Like the Good Guy (Hero) to the Bad Guy (Rebel).
+So take time to learn about each one and how they may apply to your business brand.
+You will use these archetypes as a basis for your online marketing and even when writing product descriptions and content for your website.

 I will spread the types of archetypes out with descriptions and examples over the course of several blog posts.

 In the meantime, here is a list of the archetypes that we will be covering..
-I’m sure that you can already attach certain archetypes to well known brands already!
+I’m sure that you can already attach certain archetypes to well known brands already, just by the name!

 1. The Innocent 7.
 The Ruler